 By being (or becoming) a member of an Alpine Club that has reciprocal arrangements with Club Alpino Italiano (CAI), you receive a discount at some Rifugi.
 CAI Membership may or may not be financially beneficial since some of the Rifugios are private and not associated with CAI.

 I booked a long way ahead to ensure accommodation where I wanted it.
-In some places I heard of people not being able to find a bed because the hadn’t booked.
+In some places I heard of people not being able to find a bed because they hadn’t pre-booked.
 In other places, I heard people booking when they arrived.
-CAI Rifugios (not sure about the private ones) are apparently obliged to take you in if you arrive late or in bad weather- even if it means they give you a space under the kitchen bench to sleep on.
+CAI (Italian Alpine Club) Rifugios (not sure about the private ones) are apparently obliged to take you in if you arrive late or in bad weather- even if it means they give you a space under the kitchen bench to sleep on.